Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 Having multiple hypotheses is fine, but don't cram them all into your MVP.
 Keep your MVP simple and functional.
 Test one key idea at a time by prioritizing the most promising solutions rather than over-engineering a complex solution upfront.

-There are several prioritization frameworks that help with this, such as the RICE score, KANO, and the value-effort matrix.
+Several prioritization frameworks help product managers with this, such as the RICE score, KANO, and the value-effort matrix.
 These tools can help you figure out which hypotheses to test first.
 Our feature prioritization frameworks guide covers this in detail.

 3. Build a minimum viable product (MVP)

-If your MVP doesn’t hit the mark, you can quickly return to the drawing board and tweak your hypothesis.
+If your MVP doesn’t hit the mark, product managers can quickly return to the drawing board and tweak the hypothesis.
 And since it's a simplified version, it's faster and cheaper to develop.
 So, you can avoid investing heavily in features that might not be valuable to users.

 Don't confuse MVP with a product lacking basic functionality.
 It should still provide a valuable user experience that allows product managers to test their core hypothesis.